Esri/react-arcgis/readme.md

 ## Changed in version 3.0.0:

-### *The scope of the library has been reduced significantly (but trust me it's for the better)*
+### *The scope of the library has been reduced significantly (for the better though)*

 - React ArcGIS now provides only 4 core components - `<Map />`, `<Scene />`, `<WebMap />`, and `<WebScene />`

 The reason for this "shrinking" of react-arcgis is to promote focus in the library, and avoid concealing the underlying ArcGIS JS API.

-While having a declarative html-like syntax for working with maps is great, the surface area of the [ArcGIS JS API](https://developers.arcgis.com/javascript/) is very large, and it is regularly updated with new features and functionality.
-Rather than attempting to wrap the entire thing in a react-like syntax, I have decided to just handle the essentials, and provide clear examples for how to do more complex tasks by using the [ArcGIS API](https://developers.arcgis.com/javascript/) directly (still within your react app of course).
+While having a declarative html-like syntax for doing everything in the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) would be great, the surface area of the api is very large, and it is regularly updated with new features and functionality.
+Rather than attempting to wrap the entire thing in a react-like syntax, I have decided to just handle the essentials, and provide clear examples for how to perform more complex tasks by using the api directly (still within your react app of course).

 Because you will be less abstracted from Esri's API, you will actually be in a better position to utilize its full functionality!